 Tear over-secretion is usually caused by irritation or inflammation of the surface of the eye.
 This can occur for a number of reasons, including eyelash and eyelid problems or allergies.
 Oddly, a dry eye problem can sometimes cause watery eyes, because the eye produces excess tears to combat the irritation and dryness.

 Poor tear drainage

 Watery eyes can also occur when the eye’s tear drainage channels can’t drain a normal volume of tears.
-This can be caused by a blocked tear drainage duct, narrow or displaced tear drainage openings (puncta), or lax eyelids causing the normal tear drainage ‘pump’ (usually activated by blinking) to fail.
+A blocked tear drainage duct can cause this, or it can be created by narrow or displaced tear drainage openings (puncta), or lax eyelids causing the normal tear drainage ‘pump’ (usually activated by blinking) to fail.

 In the case of excessive tear production, watery eyes can often be treated very simply, with eye drops, warm compresses or sometimes medication.
 Treatment for tear drainage problems is usually surgical, but there’s no need to worry, as most surgical treatments are quick and highly effective.